 Summer is here.

-Summer is here and with the weather hitting highs of nearly 30 degrees this weekend, we've done a deep dive into everything you need to know when it comes to your sunscreen.
+Summer is only around the corner and with the weather hitting highs of nearly 20 degrees this weekend, we've done a deep dive into everything you need to know when it comes to your sunscreen.

 We all know the different factors you can get, and the endless different brands to choose from, but what difference does factor 50 make compared to factor 20?